computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 During the workshop itself, guided by the Workbook and our facilitator, we developed our goals for our new curriculum in a few steps over several days of advance readings, individual homework, and discussion.
-Our discussions focused on these six steps:
+Our discussions focused on these seven steps:

 0. Establish ground rules for collaboration, discussion, and decision making;
 1. Articulate an aspirational identity statement for our program;